 Applicants to the AG-ACNP program must have at least one year of full-time RN experience before entering the program and prior to enrolling in GNUR 6020 (Advanced Pharmacology), GNUR 6025 (Advanced Health Assessment), and the clinical practica.

 Graduate Record Examination (GRE)

-*Submission of scores from the Graduate Record Examination (GRE) is optional.
-If you want to have GRE scores sent to the University, the institutional code is R-5820.
-The School of Nursing accepts GRE scores that are more than 5 years old.
-If you have your 'older' scores, you may submit a copy of the Student Report.
+Submission of GRE scores is optional.
+If you wish to submit your scores, UVA's Institutional Code is R-5820.
+The School of Nursing accepts GRE scores that are more than five years old (please submit a copy of the student report).